Close Menu

 • Shorter than some

 Almost all logger boots claim to be waterproof, but just how waterproof can vary.
 GoreTex is the industry-standard material, but Carhartt’s own Storm Defender breathable membrane is equally effective.
-However, that’s just one of the elements that make this our pick for best waterproof work boots
+However, that’s just one of the elements that make this our pick for best waterproof work boots for logging.

 Like all the best logger boots, the upper is full-grain leather.
 Here it is triple stitched to provide durability in even the toughest conditions.
 The heel is reinforced with what Carhartt calls a “heel stabilizer,” this is a thermoplastic-polyurethane (TPU) insert that increases protection and support.